Ephixity0/SchoolisFun-WhenitsUnblocked/README.md

 Most issues can be answered by [opening an issue](https://github.com/bas1csyntax/schoolisfunxyz/issues).

 ## 2ND Unblocked Website (OFFICIAL)
-Is [new.schoolisfun.xyz](https://new.schoolisfun.xyz/) or [schoolisfun.xyz](https://schoolisfun.xyz/)?
+Is [new.schoolisfun.xyz](https://new.schoolisfun.xyz/) or [schoolisfun.xyz](https://schoolisfun.xyz/) blocked?
 Worry not, as this is the official second page of SchoolisFun and is updated frequently too!
 [SECOND WEBSITE (OFFICAL AND UNBLOCKED)](https://schoolisfunxyz.vercel.app/)